Superstring Perturbation Theory Revisited: BRST Anomalies, Massless Tadpoles, And All That

 We can write a formula for the correction to BRST symmetry of physical states by representing the anomaly by the operator insertion in (\ref{numbody}).
 Given this and defining $y^i=\langle c\UU^i \,\V_\sn\rangle_{\Sigma_r}$, the anomaly amounts to replacing $\{Q_B,\V_\sn\}$ by $\sum_i y^i c\partial c\UU_i$.
 The corrected BRST symmetry is

 a formula described in \cite{Sen}.
 Eqns. (\ref{monok}) and (\ref{pilox}) give the leading corrections to the BRST symmetry for two adjacent values of the ghost number, corresponding to gauge parameters and physical states, respectively.
+A systematic framework to study such deformations to all orders has been developed \cite{Sen4}, though this has not been expressed in the super Riemann surface language.